charlesetc/bourbon-vanilla/readme.md

     --jsx=automatic
 ```

-I would expect most other bundlers to support a similar configuration.
+Other bundlers should support something similar.
 That's all! 🥳